Here are some ideas on how to save $10,000 in a year. Use this 52-week money challenge to boost savings, and work toward financial freedom.

 How to Save $10,000 in a Year: Start your Engines!

 Dollars are part of life.
-As best I can estimate, most of us could make good use of $10,000.
+As best I can estimate, most of us could make good use of especially $10,000.
 However, dollars go quick!
-It can be a challenge to manage regular expenses, let alone the notion of saving this much cash.
+It can be a challenge to manage regular expenses, let alone the notion of saving this much extra cash.

 Let’s take a closer look at what you can implement on your own, the tools you’ll need, and a suggested schedule to achieve your goal.
 I have used this approach several times, updated and refined it accordingly, and have found it works well for any level of savings.
 Use what you can to further build Mêtis in your Money Matters!